HLS .m3u8 Manifests

 Paired

-specification and the second with aSCTE35-IN
+EXT-X-DATERANGEtags, the first with aSCTE35-OUTspecification and the second with aSCTE35-INspecification.Example

 A combination of the prior options.
 You specify an

-specification.
+EXT-X-DATERANGEtag withSCTE35-OUTandDURATIONspecifications followed by anEXT-X-DATERANGEtag with aSCTE35-INspecification.
 In this case, Veeplay uses the earliest cue-in setting from the two specifications.Example

-ad marker tag with a SCTE-35 payload in base64-encoded binary.
-The decoded binary must provide a SCTE-35 splice_info_section
+You append the EXT-X-SPLICEPOINT-SCTE35 ad marker tag with a SCTE-35 payload in base64-encoded binary.
+The decoded binary must provide a SCTE-35 splice_info_section containing the cue-out marker 0x34, for provider placement opportunity start, and the cue-in marker 0x35, for provider placement opportunity end.

 The following example shows the splice point specification with base64-encoded binary payloads that specify the cue-out and cue-in markers.